yingjun2/tic-tac-toc2.0/README.md

-TIC-TAC-TOE PROJECT (WITH MONTE CARLO SIMULATION) [2017Fall 590PR Final Project]
+TIC-TAC-TOE PROJECT
+-- APPLICATION OF MONTE CARLO SIMULATION
+> 2017Fall 590PR Final Project
 ==========

 A brief introduction on our project about **M**onte **C**arlo **S**imulation.